NotokDay/ICSD/Game Of Thrones/Machines/Blitz/Walkthrough.md

 ```

 ### Finding the Staging Repository and Build Script in Jenkins Dashboard
-Git user's home directory contain several files that may be interesting.
+Git user's home directory contains several files that may be interesting.

 ![Alt text](Screenshots/git-ls-la.png)